DNadas98/php-dev-template/README.md

 ### The development environment

 This template sets up a basic developer environment with Apache, MySQL, PHP 8, Composer, PDO using Docker Compose to simplify development.
+It eliminates the need to configure Composer, Apache and PHP locally, and to run a database server locally.
-It is intended for learning basic PHP, not for production.
+The setup is intended for learning basic PHP, not for production.
-Docker volumes are added for the src and public folders of the project, and the vendor folder of Composer to update the project files dynamically.
+Docker volumes are added for the src and public folders of the project, and the Composer setup to update the project files dynamically.

 ### Database setup